 Professional (CHRL).
 Carmen is an active contributing member of the Board of Directors and advocate of the aims and objectives of The Redwood.
 She has served on The Redwood Board of Directors for seven plus years as the HR Lead, providing advice on Board Governance, Strategic and Succession Planning, and has continued to provide critical leadership support to the Executive Director.
-Carmen is also currently serving as the Board Vice President and Co-Chair.
+Carmen is also currently serving as the Board President.
 Carmen has been an ambassador for The Redwood for many years and has represented the Organization at various charitable events to accept donations.

 Piyush is an executive in the field of aviation currently with Sunwing Airlines as the Vice President Flight Operations.
 As a proficient Captain, he continues to fly whenever he can.
 Previously, he held the same role at Porter Airlines where he was a founding team member from its inception in early 2006.
 Piyush has Chaired committees and participated on Advisory Boards for Colleges, Universities, and notably, the Northern Lights Aero Foundation which celebrates the accomplishments of women in aviation.
 Piyush is a graduate of the Seneca Aviation Program (1993) and earned an MBA from the Rotman School of Business (2014).
 One of Piyush’s proudest accomplishments was co-founding the Women Soar at Porter program whose mandate was to attract top female talent and develop women leaders from within.
 Piyush is married with two daughters, who inspire Piyush every day to break glass ceilings and other obstacles they may face as visible minority young women.